-New and revised IFRSs Effective for annual periods beginning on or after Amendments to References to the Conceptual Framework in IFRS Standards 1 January, 2020 The Group has adopted the amendments included in Amendments to References to the Conceptual Framework in IFRS Standards for the first time in the current year.
+Amendments to References to the Conceptual Framework in IFRS Standards

+The Group has adopted the amendments included in Amendments to References to the Conceptual Framework in IFRS Standards for the first time in the current year.
 The amendments include consequential amendments to affected Standards so that they refer to the new Framework.
 Not all amendments, however, update those pronouncements with regard to references to and quotes from the Framework so that they refer to the revised Conceptual Framework.
-Some pronouncements are only updated to indicate which version of the Framework they are referencing o (the IASC Framework adopted by the IASB in 2001, the IASB Framework of 2010, or the new revised Framework of 2018) or to indicate that definitions in the Standard have not been updated with the new definitions developed in the revised Conceptual Framework.
+Some pronouncements are only updated to indicate which version of the Framework they are referencing to (the IASC Framework adopted by the IASB in 2001, the IASB Framework of 2010, or the new revised Framework of 2018) or to indicate that definitions in the Standard have not been updated with the new definitions developed in the revised Conceptual Framework.

 The Standards which are amended are IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22, and SIC-32.

+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs) (CONTINUED)

+2.2 Impact of initial application of other new and amended standards on the financial statements (continued)

-Amendments to IFRS 3 Definition of a business 1 January, 2020 The Group has adopted the amendments to IFRS 3 for the first time in the current year.
+Amendments to IFRS 3 Definition of a business

+The Group has adopted the amendments to IFRS 3 for the first time in the current year.
 The amendments clarify that while businesses usually have outputs, outputs are not required for an integrated set of activities and assets to qualify as a business.
-To be considered a business an acquired set of activities and assets must include, at a minimum, an input and a substantive process hat together significantly contribute to the ability to create outputs.
+To be considered a business an acquired set of activities and assets must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.

 The amendments remove the assessment of whether market participants are capable of replacing any missing inputs or processes and continuing to produce outputs.
 The amendments also introduce additional guidance that helps to determine whether a substantive process has been acquired.

 The amendments introduce an optional concentration test that permits a simplified assessment of whether an acquired set of activities and assets is not a business.
-Under the optional concentration est, the acquired set of activities and assets is not a business if substantially all of the fair value of he gross assets acquired is concentrated in a single identifiable asset or group of similar assets.
+Under the optional concentration test, the acquired set of activities and assets is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets.
 The amendments are applied prospectively to all business combinations and asset acquisitions for which the acquisition date is on or after 1 January 2020.

-Amendments to IAS 1 and IAS 8 Definition of material 1 January, 2020 The Group has adopted the amendments to IAS 1 and IAS 8 for the first time in the current year.
+Amendments to IAS 1 and IAS 8 Definition of material

+The Group has adopted the amendments to IAS 1 and IAS 8 for the first time in the current year.
 The amendments make the definition of material in IAS 1 easier to understand and are not intended to alter the underlying concept of materiality in IFRS Standards.
 The concept of 'obscuring' material information with immaterial information has been included as part of the new definition.

-The threshold for materiality influencing users has been changed from 'could influence' to 'could easonably be expected to influence'.
+The threshold for materiality influencing users has been changed from 'could influence' to 'could reasonably be expected to influence'.
 The definition of material in IAS 8 has been replaced by a reference to the definition of material in IAS 1.
-In addition, the IASB amended other Standards and he Conceptual Framework that contain a definition of 'material' or refer to the term 'material' to ensure consistency.
+In addition, the IASB amended other Standards and the Conceptual Framework that contain a definition of 'material' or refer to the term 'material' to ensure consistency.

-The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements ew and revised IFRSs
+The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.